What is Wicketz South Wales

 - Fare Share Cymru who provide us with free food from supermarkets to give to the children at the end of the sessions and a platform to discuss healthy eating

-- RAF who are offering to run some workshops and team building activities at our hubs
+- RAF who have run workshops and team building activities at our hubs

 - Fire Service offering workshops on fire safety, and a presence in the hub to gain respect and raise awareness

-- Wales and West Housing who are helping to promote and raise awareness of our
+- Wales and West Housing who have helped to promote and raise awareness of our hubs